Mywk/MyKeyWay-Defy/README.md

 * The Backspace key is used a lot, the Del not so much, that's why it's on the same position as the Backspace key on the layer two, I may end up moving the Del key on the
 * I have no use for the top right key (Left half) and top left key (Right half), they are too far to reach comfortable without holding other key, I'm taking suggestions on what could go there.
 * CTRL+Backspace could probably need some improvement, taking suggestions on this.
+* I'm still not entirely sure if I prefer the numeric pad key 0 and . positions or if I should switch them.

 **How to install**